rytswd/get-multi-cloud-k8s/init/README.md

 - `AWS_SECRET_ACCESS_KEY`
   This should be set to the generated key like `w0vhCasBSmUl8roC/zZKa/ti/CE3Eu+MHqM+vOga`

+**_NOTE_**: _These keys were once real keys, but have been revoked.
+They are meant for demo purpose only, DO NOT share your keys like this._
 **_NOTE_**: _These should be replaced with another key.
 It will be discussed at Step 5._

 </details>